 Lina Makhuli

-Lina is an associate in our firm’s Litigation Department.
+Lina is a partner in our firm’s Litigation Department.

 Adv.
 Lina Makhuli represents clients in disputes involving civil, commercial, and administrative law.
 She provides representation before a variety of judicial tribunals, including during mediation and arbitration proceedings.